Feeding System of your Racing Pigeons

 When I look outside, out of the window in our new house in Odoorn, I can see the leavers falling from the trees.
 The leaves are of many different colours.
 Just beautiful!
 Day after day I savour the view.

 But, bare trees and winter, those aren’t my favourites.
 I crawl behind my computer and sure enough there are already some fanciers asking for a racing system.
 These are fanciers that look ahead and have already decided that next year they want to change their way of managing their homing pigeons.

 They are on the right path.
 Many people need a guide to keep them on the right path.
 There are also people who don’ need one at all.
 These are people who understand nature.
 They spend a lot of time with their birds and can see what they need and unfailingly give them what they need.

-For them a feeding plan for the racing pigeon is an unnecessary luxury and only gets in the way and only causes them confusion.
+For them a feeding plan for the doves is an unnecessary luxury and only gets in the way and only causes them confusion.
 Yes, but these fanciers are very few, probably no more than 1%-3% of the fanciers.
 The rest of us what do we do?
 Look at the beautiful advertising from the various manufacturers?
 At the blue eyes of the pretty representative?
 How do we learn the right way?